 The Town of Pe Ell shall have authority over those shorelines within its municipal boundaries.
 Those shorelines within the Town that have been inventoried and found to meet the criteria of Shoreline Jurisdiction as outlined above include:

-Chehalis River
+Chehalis River, a Shoreline of Statewide Significance

 Stowe Creek

+Annexation of shoreline areas within the Urban Growth Area is subject to the requirements of WAC 173-26-160.
+Until an amended master program is approved by Ecology, any decision on an application for a shoreline permit in the annexed shoreline area shall be based upon compliance with the master program in effect for the area prior to annexation.

 Shoreline Environment Designations

 The Shoreline Master Program Guidelines (Chapter 173-26 WAC) recommend a classification system for designating shorelines.
 The purpose, designation criteria, and management policies for each of these “Shoreline Environment Designations” or “SEDs” are described below in.